scala/docs.scala-lang/overviews/futures/overview.md

 A `Future` has an important property that it may only be assigned once.
-Once a `Future` object is given a value or an exception, it becomes in effect immutable-- it can never be overwritten with a new value.
+Once a `Future` object is given a value or an exception, it becomes in effect immutable-- it can never be overwritten.

 The simplest way to create a future object is to invoke the `future` method which starts an asynchronous computation and returns a future holding the result of that computation.
 The result becomes available once the future completes.

-Note that `Future` is a type which denotes future objects, whereas `future` is a method which creates and schedules an asynchronous computation, and then returns a future object which will be completed with the result of that computation.
+Note that `Future[T]` is a type which denotes future objects, whereas `future` is a method which creates and schedules an asynchronous computation, and then returns a future object which will be completed with the result of that computation.

 This is best shown through an example.
-Let's assume that we want to use the hypothetical API of some popular social network to obtain a list of friends for a given user.
+Let's assume that we want to use a hypothetical API of some popular social network to obtain a list of friends for a given user.
-We will open a new session used to send requests and then send the request to obtain a list of friends of a particular user:
+We will open a new session and then send a request to obtain a list of friends of a particular user:

     import scala.concurrent._
     import ExecutionContext.Implicits.global